New England Journal of Medicine February 01, 2018

 Composite of death, disabling stroke, serious bleeding, or cardiac arrest

-Key result: Catheter ablation did not significantly reduce the primary composite endpoint compared to medical therapy in the intention-to-treat analysis.
+Key result: Catheter ablation did not significantly reduce the primary composite endpoint compared to medical therapy, though it significantly reduced atrial fibrillation recurrence.

 Tailored to your role